 While allergy to olive tree pollen is common, allergy to olives is rare.

-After eating olives, sensitive individuals may experience allergic reactions in the mouth and throat (40).
+After eating olives, sensitive individuals may experience allergic reactions in the mouth or throat (

-Bottom line: Olives are usually well tolerated and allergy is rare.
-However, they may contain minor amounts of heavy metals and high amounts of salt.
+Olives are usually well tolerated, and allergy is rare.
+However, they may contain high concentrations of salt.
 Some varieties may contain higher amounts of acrylamide due to processing.

 Olives are a savory and delicious addition to meals or appetizers.

-They are low in carbs, but high in healthy fats.
-They have also been linked to several health benefits, including improved heart health.
+They’re low in carbs but high in healthy fats.
+They’re also linked to several health benefits, including improved heart health.

-Olives are very easy to incorporate into the diet, and make a great addition to a healthy, real food-based diet.
+This stone fruit is very easy to incorporate into your routine and makes a great addition to a healthy, whole-foods-based diet.